hpi-schul-cloud/schulcloud-documentation/docs/tldraw-server/How it works.md

 ## Assets
 ### files upload

 Images/GIFs can be uploaded into tldraw whiteboard by every user with access to the board.
-We use S3 storage to physically store uploaded assets while tldraw only holds URL to a resource.
+We use FilesStorageService from the schulcloud-server to physically store uploaded assets while tldraw only holds URL to a resource.

 The files are uploaded by calling schulcloud-api's fileController upload endpoint.
 This is possible because tldraw is represented as a boardnode called drawing-element.
 Mongo id of this drawing-element is a roomId used in URL param when connecting to a specific board.